cambridge-cares/TheWorldAvatar/Agents/AverageSquareMetrePriceAgent/README.md

 ## Prior derivation markup

-For the Agent to detect out of date information, a proper mark up of the relevant derivation inputs is required.
-The following methods from the `pyderivationagent` package shall be used to achieve that (for illustration purposes only):
+For the Agent to detect outdated information, a proper mark up of the relevant derivation inputs (i.e. *pure* inputs) is required.
+(Please note, that another pre-requisite for detecting derivation inputs is the registration of the agent in the KG, i.e. `REGISTER_AGENT=true` in the [docker compose file].)
+The following methods from the `pyderivationagent` package shall be used to mark up derivation inputs within the KG (for illustration purposes only):
 ```bash
 # Retrieve derivation client from derivation agent
 deriv_client = agent.derivationClient